 Under most circumstances, government agencies require a general permit when homeowners are going to make square footage additions or remodel their homes.
 Each time plumbing or electrical work must occur, a licensed professional must also be added to the permit.
 The reason permit offices do this is to stay in compliance with the state’s regulations and to keep things safe.
 It’s also so for tax calculation purposes.

-What Happens if Homeowners Build Without a Permit?
+What Happens if Homeowners Build Without a Building Permit?

 Building without a permit comes with a myriad of consequences that everyone should think about carefully.
 These consequences arise, for example, when refinancing comes up or if the homeowner has an interest in putting their home up for sale.
 If an inspector drives by and sees construction occurring, the homeowner may see penalties.
 Repercussions may also become a reality if damage occurs or a catastrophe happens due to faulty work.
 The unfortunate fact is each of these events is costly no matter if it’s the loss of profits, insurance of fines, or payment of out of pocket expenses.